-Right after arriving to Dublin on an Aer Lingus flight and renting a cheap car, we left the city suburbs with the well-known Wicklow mountains in mind.
+Right after arriving in Dublin on an Aer Lingus flight and renting a cheap car, we left the city suburbs with the well-known Wicklow mountains in mind.
 Enniskerry and Glendalough are two nearby towns worth a visit.

-But it’s actually the stunning natural beauty of the forests in the region what caught our attention immediately.
+But it’s actually the stunning natural beauty of the forests in the region that caught our attention immediately.
 A short trek and a good number of captures later, we continued our trip to our first big city, Cork, where we had dinner and our first pints before heading to our hotel to spend the night.

-*The Kerry Way Bar & Guesthouse.
+Where we slept: The Kerry Way Bar & Guesthouse.
 Glenflesk, Ireland.

 Very excited about what was ahead of us, we started checking out Killarney National Park.
-Surrounded by mountainous Macgillycuddy’s Reeks and Carrauntoohil, is the highest point in Ireland.
+Surrounded by mountainous Macgillycuddy’s Reeks and Carrauntoohil, the highest point in Ireland.

 Very tempted to tour the impressive Iveragh Peninsula aka Ring of Kerry, we continued North towards Limerick instead.
-The Cliffs of Moher were awaiting us at sunset!
+The Cliffs of Moher were awaiting us at sunset.

-*Castlegate Hotel.
+Where we slept: Castlegate Hotel.
 Athenry, Galway, Ireland.

-*Hotel Westport.
+Where we slept: Hotel Westport.
 Westport, Mayo.
 Ireland.

-*Homefield Rock Hostel.
+Where we slept: Homefield Rock Hostel.
 Donegal, Ireland

 Londonderry and its city walls were something we could have checked out longer and better if we weren’t dying to go on and visit three gems located so close to each other by the sea.

 All of them great on their own, we arrived at the last one a bit late after shooting the sunset at the castle.
-Knowing that half an hour wasn’t going to cut it, we headed back to the Causeway the next day.
-It’s eventually possible to take a picture among the loads of tourists that populate the spot in the mornings without getting that much of a headache.
+Knowing that half an hour wasn’t going to cut it, we headed back to the Giant’s Causeway the next day.
+It’s eventually possible to take a decent picture among the loads of tourists that overpopulate the spot in the mornings without getting that much of a headache.

 Anyway, it’s already in our plans – and it should be in yours too – to go back soon.
 Probably, taking the London to Larne ferry that would take us to the North part of the island already.
 And when that happens, we’ll make sure to arrive before the crowds.
 Promise!

-*Beechfield Guest House.
+Where we slept: Beechfield Guest House.
 Ballymena, Ireland.

 After revisiting the Giant’s Causeway, Belfast awaited us.

-*Cordia Serviced Apartments.
+Where we slept: Cordia Serviced Apartments.
 Belfast, United Kingdom.

-*Pillar Guesthouse B&B. Dublin, Ireland.
+Where we slept: Pillar Guesthouse B&B. Dublin, Ireland.